Shazwazza/UmbracoIdentity/README.md

     <add key="UmbracoIdentity:UseAsyncActionInvokerFix" value="true"/>

-This project is built against .Net 4.5.1 and ASP.Net Identity 2.0.1
+This project is built against **.Net 4.5.1** and ASP.Net Identity 2.0.1 (but will work with newer version of ASP.Net Identity too)

 ## Installation